 1. Pursuant to Section 107(2)(c) of the Planning, Development and Infrastructure Act 2016, and having undertaken an assessment of the application against the Planning and Design Code, the application is NOT seriously at variance with the provisions of the Planning and Design Code; and

-2. Development Application Number 21008794, by Bunnings Group Limited is granted Planning Consent subject to the following conditions:
+2. Development Application Number 22014444, by Bunnings Group Limited is granted Planning Consent subject to the following reserved matter and conditions: